 In 2016, Thiim was again full-tome driver in the FIA WEC GTE Pro class, sharing the #95 Aston Martin Vantage with Marco Sorensen.
 Darren Turner joined them in three races, including Le Mans where they finished second.
 Thiim and Sorensen won two races, at Austin and Bahrain, taking the World Endurance Cup for GT drivers.

 In 2017, Thiim stayed in a cockpit of Aston Martin Vantage GTE, driving for the factory team in the FIA WEC and for TF Sport in the European Le Mans Series.
 He won one race in each competition, finishing sixth in the World Championship and second in ELMS.

-In 2018, Thiim joined TF Sport in the British GT Championship but his main is in the cockpit of a new Aston Martin Vantage AMR in the superseason (2018-2019) of the FIA World Endurance Championship.
+In 2018, Thiim joined TF Sport in the British GT Championship but his main job was in the cockpit of a new Aston Martin Vantage AMR in the superseason (2018-2019) of the FIA World Endurance Championship.
 He won one race, in Shanghai, to finish ninth in the points.

 The season 2019-2020 is much better.
 Thiim and his co-driver Marco Sorensen scored three wins in five races and they currently hold first place in the FIA WEC GTE Drivers classification.